GerardMR12/rl-transformer-EOS/README.md

-# Simple Reainforcement Learning Transformer
+# Simple Reinforcement Learning Transformer
 Quick, simple version of RL algorithm to train a transformer agent at Earth Gym.